Cycle South East Asia

 -

-Before heading for the big city, take in the views along the beach from your resort in Bau Mai to Lang Long.
-After a picnic lunch, keep cycling (approximately 60 kilometres) to Cu Bi.
-From there it’s goodbye to your two-wheeled friend for a few days as you take the support bus on the final leg to Ho Chi Minh City.
+Before heading for the big city, take in the views along the beach on your ride to Lang Long.
+After a picnic lunch, keep cycling to Cu Bi.
+From there it’s goodbye to your two-wheeled friend as you take the support bus the final leg to Ho Chi Minh City.
 Here daily life plays out on the streets and the dynamic atmosphere is a fascinating blend of old and new, East and West.
-Maybe the evening exploring the food stalls at Cho Ben Thanh market or cheers to yourself and your new friends with a few glasses of street-side beer hoi.
+Maybe spend the evening exploring the food stalls at Ben Thanh market or cheers to your new friends leaving the trip with a few glasses of street-side beer hoi.

 Optional Activities: